vmware-archive/gemfire-greenplum-examples/README.md

 4. [Documentation](#documentation)

 ## <a name="overview"></a>Overview
-[Pivotal Gemfire-Greenplum Connector](https://pivotal.io/pivotal-gemfire) enables users to more easily tackle use cases that require a blend of analytical and transactional processing, such as fraud detection, recommendation and IoT data collection system
+[Pivotal GemFire-Greenplum Connector](https://pivotal.io/pivotal-gemfire) enables users to more easily tackle use cases that require a blend of analytical and transactional processing, such as fraud detection, recommendation and IoT data collection system

 Use Cases:
-*  Cache data reads in Gemfire
+*  Cache data reads in GemFire
 *  High speed data ingestion into Greenplum DB

 ## <a name="obtaining"></a>How to get GemFire and GGC